hapijs/hapi/docs/Reference.md

             - a validation function using the signature `function(value, options, next)` where:
                 - `value` - the object containing the query parameters.
                 - `options` - the server validation options.
-                - `next(err)` - the callback function called when validation is completed.
+                - `next(err, value)` - the callback function called when validation is completed.

         - `payload` - validation rules for an incoming request payload (request body).
 Values allowed:
             - `true` - any payload allowed (no validation performed).
 This is the default.